Bridge to Success: The College Readiness Experience

 As success is one of PHSC’s core values, the College ensures that achievement is prioritized and uniquely individualized for each student.
 Efforts focus on the personal and professional achievement of competencies and skills that empower students to make lifelong decisions relevant to successful careers and personal growth.

-As an opportunity for enhancing student success, PHSC is in the process of developing and implementing a Quality Enhancement Plan (QEP) focused on College Readiness titled Bridge to Success.
+As an opportunity for enhancing student success, PHSC is in the process of implementing a Quality Enhancement Plan (QEP) focused on college readiness titled Bridge to Success: The College Readiness Experience.

 What is a QEP?